wiarae/TOE/README.md

 ### Caption-level outlier

 Create .npy file for caption-level outlier by running codes below.
+We provide two npy files for ImageNet in this link.
 ```diff
 cd preprocess
 # generate captions (create {in_dataset}_outlier_caption.npy)